TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/06-Setup.md

 # Setup

-Now we'll get some hands on experience on building simple DApp using useDApp!
-In order to complete the tutorial, you'll need:
+In this chapter we'll finally get some hands on experience on building simple DApp using useDApp!
+We'll start by setting up the template project and taking a look at the code inside it.

+## Prerequisites

+To be able to follow this tutorial you'll need to have the following installed on your machine:

 - [git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/)